YourWaifuIsShip/Azur-Lane-Guides/ALEN Tier Guide.md

 ## Changelog as of last update (30/09/2019)

-- IJN Shigure Kai joins the list as a T1
-- IJN Yuugure Kai joins the list as a T1.5
 - IJN Kiyonami joins the list as a T2
 - IJN Makinami drops off the list (obsolete when she was released, Kiyonami's arrival makes her entirely irrelevant)